5 Driver Retention Strategies & Program Ideas

 It is no question we are living in turbulent times - an age of uncertainty and economic instability that is challenging the workforce in general in unexpected ways. when it comes to fleet operations, recruiting great drivers is tough.
 These days, retaining them is even harder.
-With annual driver turnover nearly 100 percent, a shortage of truck drivers, and the COVID-19 outbreak, companies in the trucking industry are scrambling to keep their trucks moving.
+With annual driver turnover nearly 100 percent, a shortage of truck drivers, and the COVID-19 outbreak, companies in the trucking industry are scrambling to keep their fleets moving.

 Many commercial drivers change employers for better compensation, perks, or hours.
-But beyond continuously raising wages, how can fleets retain top drivers?
+But beyond continuously raising wages, how can carriers retain top drivers?